Apple Cobbler Made From Jamaican Otaheiti Apples

 Because apple cobbler is a baked dish, I like to maximize my efficiency by choosing a baked meal for dinner.
 A great flavour pairing would be this Salmon En Croute with Callaloo.

-Pair this cobbler for dessert with a dollop of whipped cream or vanilla ice cream.
+Pair this cobbler for dessert with a dollop of whipped cream or vanilla or coconut ice cream.

 Otaheiti Apple Cobbler